james247-eng/marketmind-new/mds/DEPLOYMENT_GUIDE.md

 ## Overview

-This guide provides step-by-step instructions to deploy Market Mind as a premium SaaS on Netlify with Firebase backend and Paystack payments.
+This guide provides step-by-step instructions to deploy Market Mind as a premium SaaS on Vercel with Firebase backend and Paystack payments.

 ---